Seiji Naruse

 Seiji Naruse (成瀬 正二, Naruse Seiji) was a Japanese rear-admiral and engineer.
 He was the only person who was posted as a director of the Torpedo Development Division in Yokosuka Naval District of Imperial Japanese Navy.

-He and his team designed and developed Type 91 torpedo used in naval warfare in World War II by Imperial Japanese Navy.
+He and his team designed and developed the Type 91 torpedo used in naval warfare by the Imperial Japanese Navy during World War II.